 We suggest graduating students wear business or business attire under their regalia.
 Learn about acquiring regalia.

-- Mortar boards (caps) may not have objects or inappropriate messages attached.
+- Mortar boards (caps) may not have inappropriate messages attached.

 - Graduates may want to dress in layers for events in William & Mary Hall in case the arena is uncomfortably cool.